 - Misplacing items and memory problems

-- Difficulty finding the right word or remembering names of people, places and objects
+- Difficulty finding the right word or remembering the names of people, places and objects

 - Repeating the same questions